mozilla/webliteracymap/Connecting/Open practices.md

 * Distinguishing between open and closed licensing
 * Making Web resources available under an open license
-* Using and sharing files in open, Web-friendly formats
+* Using and sharing files in open, Web-friendly formats when appropriate
 * Contributing to an Open Source project